SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 9 highlights from Values, Types, and Operators
     - 5 highlights from Udio, the Mysterious GPT Update, and Infinite Attention

+[[2024-04-12]] 7:40 PM — Synced 4 highlights from 1 document.
+    - 4 highlights from Graphormer

+[[2024-04-13]] 5:53 AM — Synced 5 highlights from 1 document.
+    - 5 highlights from Breaking News: Scaling Will Never Get Us to AGI